Enabling CORS for APIs¶

 CORS configuration is enabled by default.
 Access control can be done by changing the parameters mentioned above in the

 Enabling CORS Per API¶

-It is required to enable CORS globally before you enable CORS Per API.
-Therefore if you haven't done it yet, follow the steps in Enabling CORS Globally before starting the below steps.
+You need to enable CORS globally before you enable CORS Per API.
+Therefore, if you have not enabled CORS globally, follow the instructions in Enabling CORS Globally before carrying out the following instructions.

 Enable the switch under CORS Configuration to enable CORS for the API.

 After you enable CORS, you will be able to see the CORS response header configuration section.